-- Show MB Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse CD Content: Allows you to view the contents of the CD. - Registry patch for VIA Chipset: Installs VIA Chipset Functions Registry patch. - VIA PCI IRQ Routing Miniport Driver: Installs VIA IRQ Routing Miniport Driver. - AUDIO Driver (Optional): Installs the necessary audio drivers for the onboard audio CODEC. - PC-Cillin 98: Installs the PC-cillin virus protection software.
-View the online help for more information. - Acrobat Reader Vx.x: Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
-Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - IDE Driver: Installs VIA Bus Master PCI IDE Driver. - AGP Miniport Driver: Installs the necessary AGP miniport driver under Windows 9x. - ASUS PC Probe x: Installs a smart utility to monitor your computer's fan, temperature, and voltages. - YAMAHA XGStudio (Optional): Installs the Yamaha XGplayer for playing MIDI files, audio files, movie files and audio CDs.
-See online help for more information. - EXIT: Exits the CD installation menu.
+- Install ASUS PC Probe Vx.xx: Installs a smart utility to monitor your computer's fan, temperature, and voltages. - Install PC-Cillin 98 Vx.xx: Installs the PC-cillin virus protection software.
+View the online help for more information. - Install ADOBE AcroBat Reader Vx.xx: Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
+Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - VIA 4 in 1 drivers: Installs Bus Master PCI IDE Driver, AGP VxD Driver, VIA Chipset Functions Registry, and IRQ Routing Miniport Driver. - AUDIO Driver: Installs the necessary audio drivers for the onboard audio CODEC. - YAMAHA XGStudio: Installs the Yamaha XGplayer for playing MIDI files, audio files, movie files and audio CDs.
+See online help for more information. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.

-Additional CD Content: Flash BIOS writer in the FLASH folder.
+Additonal CD Content: Flash BIOS writer in the AFLASH folder and DMI Configuration Utility in the DMI folder.